 3C.
 Long Term Staffing or Financial Shortfalls

-Institutions facing chronic staffing or financial issues that cannot be resolved under sections 3A or 3B should then remove themselves from the service.
-This includes:
+The Advisory Committee is responsible for decisions regarding institutions facing chronic staffing or financial issues that cannot be resolved under 3A or 3B.

 If a library achieves staffing and financial stability, they are welcome to return to the service.